Lokesh598/data-structures-and-algorithm/Heap/readme.md

       Doubly Linked list one of the application of Binary Tree.

  # Heap Tree
-   1. Max Heap Tree 2.
-Min Heap Tree

        1. Max Heap Tree
+       2. Min Heap Tree

+       1. Max Heap Tree
           In the given ACBT or CBT at every node root is maximum or equal comparing its children then it is Max Heap Tree.

        2. Min Heap Tree
           In the give ACBT or CBT at every node root is minimum or equal comparing its children then it is Min Heap Tree.

+       Priority Queue and Binary Heap
+       Min Heap and Max Heap Implementation